n377i/n377i/README.md

-# Welcome to my GitHub Page
+# Welcome to my GitHub page!

 I'm a trained media designer with two and a half years of professional experience as a web developer.
 Currently I'm going through a six-month bootcamp to specialize in frontend development.